What is Dementia?

 Approved Medications

-Many other medications are being testing at present for the treatment of dementia.
-Perhaps before many years have passed we will have medications to treat, delay, or even cure some of these disorders.
+Many other drugs are being tested at present for the treatment of dementia.
+Perhaps before many years have passed, we will have more medications to treat, delay, or even cure some of these disorders.

 Non-Medication Treatments

-Even now, as we wait for more effective medications, we already have non-medication treatments that can be very helpful.
-Support groups and other forms of education or therapy can help a person adjust to the diagnosis of dementia.
+There are alternative treatment options that can be helpful for people living with dementia.
+Support groups and other forms of education or therapy can help a person adjust to their diagnosis or that of a loved one.
 Planning ahead is very important and requires discussion of difficult topics such as when to give up driving, how to make the living environment safe and usable, what to do about financial matters, and what treatments are acceptable near the end of life.
 For people with non-cognitive behavior problems, the “DICE” model (Describe, Investigate, Create a plan, and Examine its effect) and other behavioral interventions have been helpful.

 About the author